UIUC-iSchool-DataViz/is445AOG_fall2020/week15/lecture15.md

 This is a way to turn particles into surfaces or polygons.

-We'll play with surfaces later
+We won't get to play as much with surfaces ourselves, BUT if you were able to install PyGEL3D there are some examples in the prep notebook

 ---